-homeless.
-Recent system expansion includes singles,

-The Sacramento City and County CoC is undertaking an evaluation and redesign of its coordinated entry system (CES).
 HUD mandates that CoCs implement a CES for access to all HUD CoC-funded Permanent Housing (PH) and HUD ESG-funded Emergency Shelter (ES) and Rapid Rehousing (RRH).
-CES must use a standard assessment and uniform prioritization criteria for referrals into HUD CoC projects.
-The standard assessment is intended to determine the severity of a household's service needs; Sacramento uses the VI-SPDAT (Vulnerability Index- Service Prioritization Decision Assistance Tool) as its standard assessment tool.
+Sacramento began CES implementation in phases in 2015.
+As of January 2022, nearly all CoC PH projects and ESG projects are participating, with the remainder to come online soon, pending additional planning and coordination to address challenges presented by multiple funding streams and other issues associated with these projects.
+The Sacramento CoC CES uses the VI-SPDAT (Vulnerability Index-Service Prioritization Decision Assistance Tool) as the standard assessment tool required by HUD, which informs uniform prioritization criteria for referrals into HUD CoC projects.
+The VI-SPDAT helps determine the severity of a household's service needs.
 The intent of the CES is to reduce homelessness by improving access to PH, decrease the length of time a person is homeless, and ensure that people with the most severe service needs are prioritized for access to PH projects.
 Sacramento Steps Forward (SSF) operates the CoC's CES.
 Approximately 30% of all PH projects in Sacramento participate in the CoC CES.

-A small number of HUD CoC PH projects, as well as HUD ESG ES, will join the CES in 2021, pending additional planning and coordination to address challenges presented by the multiple funding streams associated with these projects.
-In October 2019, the CoC launched an extensive evaluation of the CES, which will inform recommendations to redesign the system to better serve people experiencing homelessness in our community.
-The CES evaluation and redesign is being coordinated by a well-resected, HUD-endorsed consulting firm (HomeBase) and overseen by SSF, as well as the CoC Board and its CES and System Performance Committees.
-Extensive interviews, in-depth surveys about project eligibility criteria throughout the system, analysis of HMIS data, and comprehensive system mapping have been completed so far.
-This information will inform a gaps analysis to be completed by early 2021, as well as CES redesign recommendations, also slated for delivery in 2021.
-The redesign is expected to increase access to CoC PH and improve coordination across all PH projects and providers countywide.
+In December 2020, the CoC completed an extensive evaluation of the CES, to inform redesign of the system to better serve people experiencing homelessness in our community.
+The CES evaluation was conducted by Homebase, a well-resected, HUD-endorsed consulting firm, and overseen by SSF, as well as the CoC Board and its CES and System Performance Committees.
+The evaluation was based on a variety of surces, including extensive interviews, in-depth surveys about project eligibility criteria throughout the system, analysis of HMIS data, and comprehensive system mapping.
+Key areas of focus for improvement identified by the evaluation have been integrated into the CES Committee work plan and include improving access, increasing accountability and transparency about system access to better serve consumers, decreasing silos/improving coordination, and increasing the number of emergency and permanent resources accessed through the CES.
+Additionally, information from the CES evaluation informed components of the CoC's gaps analysis completed in early 2022 and the CoC's Racial Equity Action Plan approved in August 2021.